tdwg/how-did-it-die/meetings/2021-09-08/meeting_notes.md

 ## Actions ##
 1. Please ask colleages to comment on the proposal for vitality, to raise awareness and agreement for it.
-2. Suggest other use cases to test the causes of death vocabulary
+2. Suggest other use cases to test the causes of death vocabulary, we could go through them in the working session in November 2021.